The Jackson Herald: Herman Abner Buffington

+After returning to the United States, he met Helen Toles and they soon got married 1949.
+Mr. Buffington used the GI Bill as an opportunity to enroll in the Carrol Lynn School of Business and the Rome branch of the University of Georgia.
+After his graduation, he worked for Vic's Goodyear Tire, Bradshaw Tire Company, the Celanese Cooperation and Peppered Mfg Company.
+His first real Job in Journalism was with the Summerville News in Northwest Georgia, where he worked alongside his wife as an advertising and circulation director.
+Subsequently, after working for The Summerville News, he launched MainStreetNewspapers Inc. and served as the director of the Georgia Press association (1982–1985).

-The newspaper was purchased by Herman Buffington in 1965.
+The Jackson Herald was purchased by Herman Buffington in 1965.
 Mr. Buffington served as the newspaper's publisher while his wife, Helen Buffington, was the editor.
 They were the entire staff; they performed all of the tasks of delivering a newspaper.
-The Buffington's were in the business for years and famous for using the newspaper as a tool to eradicate the prevalent corruption and organized crime in Jackson County.
+The Buffingtons were in the business for years and famous for using the newspaper as a tool to eradicate the prevalent corruption and organized crime in Jackson County.

 The first edition was printed on July 21, 1965, containing only ten pages.
 In later years, the newspaper's circulation trended upward.

 In 1968, Mr. Buffington inaugurated The Banks County News in Homer County, and in 1987, he purchased the Commerce News.
 He then proceeded to purchase The Madison County Journal in 1997.
 Mr. Buffington then merged all the newspapers under the name MainStreet Newspapers, Inc.

-On 1 January 2017, the Commerce News was assimilated into the Jackson Herald to create a single paper.